Overview

 Your Partner

-Take advantage of more frequent appointments in the third trimester to ask questions and get all of the answers you need to keep making excellent informed decisions for your baby.
+Take advantage of more frequent appointments in the third trimester to ask questions and get all the answers you need to make excellent, informed decisions for your baby.
 Encourage your partner to go to appointments with you.
 They are half of the equation, and it is a perfect opportunity for them to hear everything firsthand and ask any questions they may have about labor and birth.

-Whether you are decorating a room in your home or just carving out a corner for your baby, the nursery is often one of the biggest to-dos for a parents-to-be.
+Whether decorating a room in your home or just carving out a corner for your baby, the nursery is often one of the biggest to-dos for a parents-to-be.
 If painting involves lifting heavy objects, enlist your partner to help out.
-Don’t panic if you are not 100% done with the nursery when you go into labor.
-The American Academy of Pediatrics recommends that infants sleep in the parents’ room, close to the parent’s bed, but on a separate surface designed for infants, ideally for at least the first six months.
+Don’t panic if the nursery isn’t 100% done when you enter labor.
+The American Academy of Pediatrics recommends that infants sleep in the parents’ room, close to the parents’ bed, but on a separate surface designed for infants, ideally for at least the first six months.
 It will be at least six months until your baby spends nights in their room.

 Make the Most of Your Third Trimester

 The last few months are also an opportunity to take advantage of additional time before you become a parent or add another child to your family.
-Have a date night, finish the book you are reading, and make self-care a priority.
-Try to set aside some time for yourself and your family now before you focus all of your attention on a new baby.
+Have a date night, finish the book you are reading, and prioritize self-care.
+Try to set aside some time for yourself and your family before you focus all your attention on a new baby.

 Thank you to the amazing companies that have supported this episode.